Travel & Touring | WA Things To Do

 There's no shortage of natural wonders to be inspired by in Western Australia.
 But if you’re looking for inspiration of a different kind, WA has notched up its fair share of wacky wonders, too.

-We check out seven of our State's less conventional attractions - a collection of weird wonders that stand as a testament to our spirit of doing things a little differently in the West.
+We check out some of our State's less conventional attractions - a collection of weird wonders that stand as a testament to our spirit of doing things a little differently in the West.

 Esperance Stonehenge